-8. KAZE APPLIANCE SE90T Modern Ultra Quiet Bathroom Exhaust Fan with LED Light
+8. Kaze Appliance Ultra Quiet Bathroom Exhaust Fan with LED Light

 If you want an exhaust fan that doubles as a night light — look no further than the Kaze Appliance Ultra Quiet fan.
 This model comes in six different power options, with the smallest being 90 CFM, while the biggest has a whopping 290 CFM.